NCUR

 2. Submit your abstract to NCUR using their online site by the deadline.
 (A timeline is listed further down on this page.)
 Be sure to use the Undergraduate Research Office Coordinator Information listed here, which is also specified in the informational email you received from SRCEL.
 Contact the office if you have any questions.
 Failure to enter this information correctly could result in you NOT being eligible for UWL support.

-3. STEP 3 DOES NOT APPLY FOR NCUR 2023 Once we have a list of the abstracts that were accepted (typically in January) SRCEL may invite those students to give a brief presentation to the URCC.
-Note: if you have not entered the correct information for the Undergraduate Research Office Coordinator, we may not have your information in time for you to be invited to give a presentation.
+3. Once we have confirmation for submitted abstracts, SRCEL will invite those students to submit a recording of a "quick pitch" of their research project.
+Note: if you have not entered the correct information for the Undergraduate Research Office Coordinator, we may not have your information in time for you to be invited to submit a "quick pitch."

 4. The URCC will choose which UWL students will attend.

-5. We will then notify these students and at this point you can register for the meeting.
+5. SRCEL will then notify the selected students.
+Only the selected students can register for the conference.

-1. In 2023, NOT APPLICABLE (previous years' info: we expect to select at least 6 students for travel (registration) awards to NCUR.
-Students will be selected based on the overall quality of the research project, a presentation made to the URCC, and considerations listed below (items 3 though 7)).
+1. We expect to select at least 9 students for travel (registration) awards to NCUR.
+Students will be selected based on the overall quality of the research project, a presentation made to the URCC, and considerations listed below (items 3 though 7).

-2. Presentations will be "quick pitch" style.
-Students will have 3 minutes to describe their project and 2 minutes for questions and answers.
+2. Recording of presentations will be "quick pitch" style.
+Students will have 3 minutes to describe their project.

-3. A maximum of one student author per accepted abstract will be funded by the URC office.
+3. A maximum of one student author per accepted abstract will be funded by the SRCEL office.

 4. Priority will be given to students who have not previously received funding for travel to present their results.
 Prior NCUR funding does not eliminate a student from consideration, but reduces the likelihood of being selected.